joshjriley/toast/doc/dev-notes.md

 - Engineering can be used as the final blocks filler.
 Well unless there are full engineering nights.
 Hmm, maybe then put them at the end of each subgroup grouped by size if we know the size of engineering nights.
 - We may end up short in the end by a night or two.
 That is ok.
 Leave those unscheduled.
 - If you have to use a grey time for a half night, make sure to consider the DE or DL.
-- Full nights sometimes need to be split, but rate.
+- Full nights sometimes need to be split, but rare.
 - Program rankings are independent numerical systems per TAC (letter code?)